 The following person held the position of Company Secretary at the end of the financial year:

-Terry Grace (CPA, CTA, MAICD, JP) has been the Company Secretary since 2014.
+Terry Grace (CPA, CTA, MAICD, JP) was the Company Secretary between 2014 and 30 January 2025.
+Colin McMillan was appointed the Company Secretary on 31 January 2025.